frostyfeet909/testingFoam/README.md

 generateData - Generates a number of cases dependant on user input

-!plotCases - Plots either the promising cases found by findGood or a custom case user defined, against the referenceCase (Broken)
+plotCases - Plots either the promising cases found by findGood or a custom case user defined, against the referenceCase

 plotColor - Plots colormaps of the data for each global variable with axis (epsilon,X)